 - Once they are done drying out in the oven, let them cool in room temperature for at least 5 hours.
 They harden and dry out more if you leave them out for a few days.
 I like to usually leave them on a large plate for a few days before storing them in a metal container.

 Storing the Treats

 - These can be stored in room temperature for 1-2 months, as long as there is good airflow to them.
 You don't want to put them in the fridge or an airtight container since it can create and trap moisture and cause them to go bad faster.

-- When buying pumpkin puree, make sure it contains no sugar or spices in it.
+- When buying pumpkin puree, make sure it contains no sugar, xylitol or spices in it.
 It should be list 100% pumpkin puree on the ingredients label.
-We don’t want to use pumpkin pie filling.
+We don't want to use pumpkin pie filling.

-- Make sure there is no sugar or salt in the peanut butter you are using for this.
-I like to use 100% natural peanut butter (the kind where the oil and the peanut butter separate).
-The ingredient list should only contain peanuts, with no sugar, fillers or preservatives.
+- Make sure to use 100% natural peanut butter (the kind where the oil and the peanut butter separate).
+The ingredient list should only contain peanuts, with no sugar, xylitol, salt, fillers or preservatives.

 Disclaimer: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 While I appreciate the support - please try to buy your items locally if possible to support your local shops (chances are they are cheaper locally as well!) 🙂